rohan-singh-rajput/PeerCast/README.md

 # PeerCast

-PeerCast is a real-time video streaming application that enables private room creation, live video synchronization, and a dynamic chat experience.
+PeerCast is a real-time video streaming application that enables private room creation, live video stream, and a dynamic chat experience.
 The platform supports video chunk uploads to AWS S3, transcoding for adaptive streaming, and seamless video playback with room-based controls.

 ---